 Weaknesses

-• Fragile and will fall apart to focused fire or appropriate counter-play
+- Fragile and will fall apart to focused fire or appropriate counter-play or pretty much any shots at all before movement in Legion 2.6

 Overview

-75 points: Surprisingly reasonable for their role, and unlike many units they won’t get bogged down in upgrades that balloon the cost a ton beyond this.
-If you lean in on the strategy that these guys are good at, you will want to run three, but that means it’s only around a quarter of your list, leaving plenty of room left over.
+75 80 points: If you lean in on the strategy that these guys are good at, you will want to run three, but that means it’s only around a quarter of your list, leaving plenty of room left over.

 Defense: White with…no surges.
-No Armor either, but you do get Cover and Agile to offer some protection and deflect a few wounds.
+No Armor either, but you do get Cover 1 and Agile to offer some protection and deflect a few wounds.
 That said, weapons with High Velocity and Critical will cut through those very quickly and cause them to break apart fast.
 You’ll want to slap some surge tokens on them too, if you can.
+Additionally, as of the new rules they will no longer benefit from terrain cover AND light cover is much worse than it used to be…so these things really go down fast.

 AI: Move: This can be pretty awkward, even for a unit that wants to be moving, because of the timing.
 Note your compulsory move doesn’t count for this.
 Mostly this is going to prevent you from shooting when you want to be shooting.
 Generally you want to be giving STAPs orders all the time anyway for Linked Targeting Array and order control, so AI should be fairly avoidable.